 Example: Sharp Casualwear provides upscale clothing to men 5’8” and under who are seeking stylish staples that fit well.
 Perhaps the original online brand that became famous and known for a better fit is Bonobos.
 Bonobos decided that they wanted to create a better-fitting men’s pant.
 Their better fit helped establish them early on and turned their brand into a 100 million dollar company.

-With all else being the same, people will buy from the brand whose story they can more relate to.
-Furthermore, a strong brand alone that connects with consumers can allow you to demand a higher price point, even if the quality is relatively the same as other common and less expensive brands.
+With all else being the same, people are more likely to buy from a brand whose story they can relate to most.
+Furthermore, a strong brand alone that connects with consumers can allow you to demand a higher price point, even if the quality is relatively the same as other common or less expensive brands.

-Example: Billionaire Boys Club throughout the early 2000s sold t-shirts for nearly $100 that simply said “Billionaire Boys Club”.
-Although arguably their’s were the same quality as hundreds of others on the market, consumers bought into the young, urban brand and its story.
+Example: Billionaire Boys Club throughout the early 2000s sold t-shirts for nearly $100 that simply said “Billionaire Boys Club.”
+Although arguably, their t-shirts were the same quality as hundreds of others on the market, consumers bought into the young, urban brand and its story.

-Example: See Ya Never targets digital nomads that work via the internet and travel the world.
-Even with thousands of clothing brands on the market there are very few, if any, targeting this particular group of people.
+Example: See Ya Never targets digital nomads that work remotely and travel the world.
+Even with thousands of clothing brands on the market, there are very few, if any, targeting this particular group of people.

 80s Tees sells exclusive designs from 80s movies and TV shows.
 Not only are the designs appealing and nostalgic, but many of the designs are licensed making them exclusive and nearly impossible to find elsewhere.

-The type of material plays a part in differentiating your clothing pieces from the rest out there, how they perform for the wearer (are they comfortable, itchy, restricting, warm, light, airy, do they wrinkly easily, etc.) and their overall quality including any seams, buttons, the weight of the fabric, etc., will all play a role in your consumer’s satisfaction.
+The type of material plays a part in differentiating your clothing pieces from the rest out there.
+How they perform for the wearer (are they comfortable, itchy, restricting, warm, light, airy, do they wrinkly easily, etc.) and their overall quality (including any seams, buttons, the weight of the fabric, etc.) will all play a role in your customer’s satisfaction.

 Developing a Business Plan for Your Clothing Line